8xFF/atm0s-media-server/docs/contributor-guide/features/simulcast-svc.md

 }
 ```

-example with Vp8 we have:
+Example with Vp8 we have:

 ```rust
 #[derive(Debug, Clone, Eq, PartialEq, Serialize, Deserialize)]